Evaniee/EdoProValidator/README.md

 To use the program:
 -------------------
+ - Run the .exe from anywhere on your system
  - Select your EDOPRO install (Default: "C:\ProjectIgnis")
  - Select your banlist from the drop-down menu